Empowering Yourself Against Everyday Stressors

 Alright, let’s wrap this up with some hard-hitting truth.

-Look, stress isn’t going anywhere.
+Look, stressors aren’t going anywhere.
 It’s part of the game of life.
 But you?
 You’ve got the power to change how you play that game.

 We’ve covered a lot of ground here – from reframing your mindset to building resilience and leveraging your unique strengths.
 But here’s the kicker: none of this matters if you don’t take action.